A Look At Iowa's First Majority Hispanic Town

 He considers many Anglos among his closest friends, and says the white and Hispanic communities in West Liberty get along well.
-But he says it wasn't always this way."When I arrived here in '84, they told me that such and such businessman wouldn't allow it, like for instance, the bar owners, wouldn't allow Mexican customers there, or they despise them openly, or things like that," Zacarias says.
+But he says it wasn't always this way.

 But Zacarias and others in West Liberty say such conflicts gradually faded away, especially as Hispanics became more economically integrated into the community, and as the schools better integrated the community's children.